umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/wef.md

 	foundations of our economic and social system for a more fair, sustainable and resilient future.

-  - It requires a new social contract centred on human dignity, social justice and where societal progress does not fall behind economic development.
+  - It **requires a new social contract** centred on human dignity, social justice and where societal progress does not fall behind economic development.
 The global health crisis has laid bare longstanding ruptures in our economies and societies, and created a social crisis that urgently requires decent, meaningful jobs.
+(Emphasis added)

   - The twin summit will be both in-person and virtual, connecting key global governmental and business leaders in Davos with a global